k-f-m/cubes-and-spheres/README.md

 Moreover, sample pictures from the 2D scene in perspective and orthographic projections can be found under the images directory.

-PS: some code refactoring and improvements have to be done for improving the readability and functionality of the code.
+PS: some further code refactoring and improvements have to be done for improving the readability and maintainability of the code.